CDLM: Consistency Diffusion Language Models For Faster Sampling: Methodology

 \subsection{Inference}

 At inference time, the student decodes block-wise under a block-causal mask (Figure~\ref{fig:attn-masks}), reusing the KV cache for the prompt and all previously finalized blocks.
 Within each block, we apply \emph{confidence-thresholded} parallel finalization: at each step, among the masked positions of the current block, we reveal every token whose confidence exceeds a threshold $\tau_{\text{conf}}$, following Fast-dLLM~\cite{wu2025fastdllm}.
-Larger $\tau_{\text{conf}}$ yields more conservative decoding (typically higher quality but slower convergence), whereas smaller $\tau_{\text{conf}}$ is more aggressive (faster convergence) at the cost of potential accuracy loss.
 We also adopt early stopping: decoding terminates once an \texttt{<endoftext>} token is produced within the current block, analogous to AR decoding.
 We intentionally avoid additional heuristics such as inter-block parallelism~\cite{wang2025d2f}, which introduce extra hyperparameters whose optimal values are task- and domain-dependent.